marceloamor/CareDocQA/README.md

 ## 🚀 **System Overview**

 This is a sophisticated **AI-Enhanced Incident Response System** built for social care organisations.
-It analyses call transcripts against organisational policies, generates compliance reports, creates incident documentation, and drafts appropriate notifications—all powered by **GPT-4o** for superior reasoning and analysis.
+It analyses call transcripts against organisational policies, generates compliance reports, creates incident documentation, drafts appropriate notifications, and incorporates user feedback and follow-up questions, all powered by **GPT-4o**.

 ### **🎯 Core Capabilities:**
 - **📞 Transcript Analysis**: Smart detection and processing of call transcripts